GeorgFleig/docker-networking-workshop/swarm.md

 ![](img/swarm/pets-scale.jpg)

 Click save and UCP returns to the service list.
-The service is scaling up and you can see the container list by clicking on _Inspect Resource...Containers_:
+The service is scaling up and you can see the container list by clicking on the **pets** service and scrolling down to the bottom of the page:

 [](img/swarm/pets-container-list.jpg)